redfox58/tonyxu.io/content/books/thinking-in-java/chapter-1/index.md

 - `public`: The following element is available to everyone
 - `private`: No one can access that element except you, the creator of the type, inside methods of that type.
 - `protected`: Acts like `private`, with the exception that an inheriting class has access to `protected` members, but not `private`members.

+## Reusing the implementation

+Code reuse is one of the greatest advantages that object-oriented programming languages provide.

+You can reuse the implementation by:

+- Composition: Use the class inside a new class
+- Inheritance: Clone the existing class, then make additions and modifications to the clone.

+## Inheritance

+New type cloned from existing type, contains not only all the members of the existing type, but more importantly it duplicates the interface of the base class.

+You can make the two types different by:

+- Add new methods to the derived class
+- Change the behavior of an existing base-class method (Overriding)

+## Is-a vs. is-like-a relationships

+_Pure substitution_, or _substitution principle_ means: derived class is exactly the same type as the base class, and you can state, for example, "A circle is a shape.".

+## Interchangeable objects with polymorphism

+In compile time, you don't know which derived type will call the method from base type.
+It can only be determined when the code is being executed.

+## The singly rooted hierarchy

+In Java, all classes are ultimately be inherited from a single base class, _Object_.

+## Containers

+A new object, called a _container_, holds references to other objects, will expand itself whenever necessary to accommodate everything you place inside it.

+### Parameterized types (generics)

+Before Java SE5, containers hold the one universal type in Java: _Object_.
+From Java SE5, _generics_ in Java allow you to create parameterized container that could be customized so that it would accept only a particular type.

+This eliminates the cost of downcasting and runtime checks for the upcasted object when fetch it back from container at run time.